Web Conferencing Software Overview

 Web conferencing software allows participants to conduct or attend meetings via the internet.
 This is also known as online meeting software.
 It enables remote meetings based on VoIP, video conferencing, instant messaging, file and screen sharing.

-Web conferencing has become fundamental to how many organizations conduct business.
-The tools enable remote employees, customers, and partners to connect easily and often.
+Web conferencing tools have become fundamental to how many organizations conduct business.
+The software enables remote employees, customers, and partners to connect easily and often.
 Specific uses for web conferencing software include:

 The top three benefits of using web conferencing software are: